Undergraduate Teaching 2024-25

 Introduction

 Although we expect students to attend all lab sessions and respect coursework deadlines, we understand there may be reasons why this may not always be possible.
 In such cases, students may be allowed to rearrange timetabled lab sessions or request deadline extensions for coursework submission.
-This document sets out the department’s approach to this subject as agreed by the Faculty Board.
+This document sets out the department’s approach to this subject as agreed by the Faculty Board, in alignment with University Policy .

-3. Students may obtain deadline extensions to coursework of up to 7 days on a self-declaration basis using an online form.
-No tutorial support, SSD or medical evidence is required and no reason need be given.
+1. Students may obtain deadline extensions of 7 days on a self-declaration basis for the submission of coursework.
+No tutorial support or medical evidence is required and no reason need be given.

-6. Students unhappy with a departmental decision may apply to the EAMC in respect of marks for missed sessions or penalties for late submission.
+7. Students have the right to apply to the EAMC for allowances, where appropriate, in respect of marks lost or penalties for late submission.

 • The department policy is intended to reduce paperwork and complexity by removing the need for simple and straightforward issues to be submitted to the EAMC.
 It is not intended to deal with complex matters.
 The limits above are intended to ensure that complex situations are given appropriate and full consideration.